1. Home

 Heat pumps vs. electric furnaces

-Transferring heat in or out of a building is more energy, and therefore cost, efficient than generating the heat from a fuel source.
-Energy-efficient air source heat pumps operate at 300%-400% energy efficiency meaning they put out three or four times the heat energy for each unit of electrical energy it consumes.
+Moving heat in or out of a building is more efficient than generating the heat from a fuel source.
+Energy-efficient air source heat pumps can put out three or four times the heat energy than the electrical energy it consumes.

 Modern ducted air-source heat pumps can reduce electricity use by about 75% compared to heating with a furnace or baseboard heating according to the US Department of Energy.
-Heating and cooling expenses make up about 52% of a home’s energy expenses, according to the US Energy Information Administration, so significantly reducing this category makes a big difference.
+Heating and cooling expenses make up about 52% of a home’s energy expenses, according to the US Energy Information Administration

-More ways to save on your heating and cooling all year include ideas like smart thermostats, using ceiling fans smartly, inspecting your home’s insulation, and seeing if your windows, window coverings, and doors are as efficient as they could be.
-You can also download and start your free account on the new Palmetto app.
-The app lets you see your home energy usage and ways to save money and energy with tips big and small.
-You can also start and see estimates for your home with Palmetto’s Savings Maximizer or HVAC advisor tool.
+Installing a smart thermostat, using ceiling fans smartly, inspecting your home’s insulation, and using your windows and window coverings as efficiently as possibly could also cut your energy consumption.
+You can also download and start your free account on the new Palmetto app to explore your home energy usage and energy-saving tips, big and small.
+Or, get a free quote for a new HVAC system with Palmetto’s Savings Maximizer or HVAC advisor tool.

 See how much you can save with a new HVAC system from Palmetto